Bi1ku/java-wordle/README.md

 # Java Wordle
-A java wordle terminal clone made by me with just java
+A java wordle terminal clone made by me and just java